vinhkhang20/-aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur
 - Cohort: 2023-A1

-This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023
+This is the project I did for the participation in the FREE AWS Cloud Project Bootcamp 2023 : Introducing a new micro-blogging platform that emphasizes privacy and the present moment.

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)